 What will happen to my audio recordings?

 If you do consent by phone, it will be audio recorded.
 Your interview will also be audio recorded.
-The Imagine Safe Supply Principal Investigator Scott Bernstein, Research Associate Erin Howley, Research Assistant Karmvir Padda, and Thunderbird staff Dr. Amanda Perri, Dr. Heba Hassan, and Dr. Manjit Pabla will have access to your audio recordings.
+The Imagine Safe Supply Principal Investigator Scott Bernstein, Research Associate Erin Howley, Research Assistant Karmvir Padda, and Thunderbird staff Dr. Heba Hassan, Dr. Manjit Pabla, Sacha Bragg and Tim Ominika will have access to your audio recordings.
 This will include your consent to participate (if you choose to do it verbally) and interview.

 A transcription service will put your interview into writing.
 It will be confidential and no information about you will be shared with others.
 Thunderbird staff will share your transcript and audio file with you after it has been put into writing, for your review.
 Once you have approved your written transcript the original and all copies of your interview audio recording will be promptly destroyed.
 If you prefer not to have your interview audio recorded, the researcher can take written notes instead.